Music Royalties Explained: The Ultimate Guide for 2019

 How Are Mechanical Royalties Calculated?

-The rate for Mechanical Royalties is set by the government and is $0.091 per CD and digital download.
+The rate for Mechanical Royalties in the United States is set by the US government and is $0.091 per CD and digital download.
 That’s 9.1 cents to the composition owners every time the sound recording is pressed to a CD or downloaded from an online store.
 This rate can only change if the government legislates it higher or lower (hopefully higher) and is paid out by your Publisher, Publishing Administrator, Publishing Service such as Songtrust or CD Baby Pro.

 1. Royalties from Physical CDs